-Those who study such anomalies suppose there is a zero-sum singularity at the center.
+It’s not one of those metaphysical things you can’t enter or never return from.
+Everyone has a theory—take your pick on how wrong you want to be.
+Researchers have done a fair job of determining what the thing is not, giving the best description, though imperfect, as layer after layer of thickening reality, each possessing consistent qualities, fuzzy-blending with its neighbors.
+The further you investigate, the more the mathematics devolve—or so I’ve been told.
+Those who study such anomalies propose a zero-sum singularity is at the center.
 If it even has a center.
-This warped geometry is a made thing, but by whom, no one knows.
-Although there’s speculation it’s a twisted, natural hernia in the fabric of blah, blah, blah.
-But no, this thing was constructed, formed by capable, intelligent hands, or other dexterous, perhaps dangerous, appendages, to reside as a quasi-focal point of this inverted place.
+This warped geometry is a made thing, but there’s no clue by whom.
+Although there’s also speculation it’s a twisted, natural hernia in the fabric of blah, blah, blah.
+But no, this thing was constructed by capable, intelligent hands or other dexterous, perhaps dangerous, appendages to reside as a quasi-focal point of this inverted place.

 How do you describe a color that has no relationship to any other you’ve ever seen?
-How do you explain being painlessly, gloriously turned inside out, or hearing the fizz of your brain synapse activity?
+How do you explain being painlessly, gloriously turned inside out, or hearing the fizz of your brain activity?

-After the monster ceased its restless, roiling turbulence and noise, after it released me, I launched my ship from that non-place.
+After the monster ceased its roiling turbulence and noise, after it released me, I launched my ship from that non-place.
 The experts grilled me, prodded me, measured every iota of the who that is me and my ship, finding no changes.
 They never expected or intended me to return and therefore felt in no danger of having to make the enormous payout.

-“No,” I told them, “I don’t know why or how the beacon disappeared, or why the sphere later evaporated, taking the planet with it.”
+“No,” I told them, “I don’t know why or how the beacon disappeared or why the sphere later evaporated, taking the planet with it.”